 - Anpa Wasté offers housing and a variety of support services to young American Indian mothers and their children, including, counseling and mentoring.

 DIW's Healing Spirit program provides education and assistance to youth in long-term foster care and those transitioning to independent living, focusing on American Indian male foster teens that had a history of significant disruptions in their placement and had a minimum of four intakes to the emergency shelter system.

 - Healing Spirit House provides supportive, safe, positive, drug-free, alcohol-free environment and in-house services for long-term foster care American Indian males aged 16-21.

-- Healthy Transitions works with Healing Spirit boys and other young foster care boys and girls, both in and out of foster care, ages 16 to 21 to prepare them for successful independent living when they age out of the foster care system at 18.
+- Healthy Transitions and Homelessness Prevention works with Healing Spirit boys and other young foster care boys and girls, both in and out of foster care, ages 16 to 21 to prepare them for successful independent living when they age out of the foster care system at 18.

 DIW's Health Services operates a culturally specific food shelf, counsels pregnant women about raising healthy babies and educates them on child development.
 We also advocate for American Indian elders throughout the seven-county Twin Cities metro area to insure that they are not neglected and that care is provided for their health and well-being.

 - Women of Traditional Birthing helps expectant mothers adopt healthy lifestyles that foster healthy babies by providing support for pregnant American Indian women through mentoring, education and community outreach.

 - Horizons Unlimited Food Shelf has been providing the Twin Cities American Indian community a food source to supplement their food budgets since 1952.
 The food shelf also partners with the Minneapolis American Indian Center to deliver food to elders who have mobility and/or transportation difficulties.